reflectoring/reflectoring.github.io/_posts/2019-09-18-spring-boot-mock.md

 Why should we use a mock instead of a real service object in a test?

 Imagine the service implementation above has a dependency to a database or some other third-party system.
 We don't want to have our test run against the database.
-If the database isn't available, the test will fail even though our system under test might be completely bug-free. **The more dependencies we add in a test, the more wrong reasons a test has to fail.** If we use a mock instead, we can mock all those potential failures away.
+If the database isn't available, the test will fail even though our system under test might be completely bug-free. **The more dependencies we add in a test, the more reasons a test has to fail.** And most of those reasons will be the wrong ones.
+If we use a mock instead, we can mock all those potential failures away.

 Aside from reducing failures, **mocking also reduces our tests' complexity and thus saves us some effort**.
-It takes time to instantiate a whole network of live objects to be used in a test.
+It takes a lot of boilerplate code to set up a whole network of correctly-initialized objects to be used in a test.
 Using mocks, we only have to "instantiate" one mock instead of a whole rat-tail of objects the real object might need to be instantiated.

 In summary, **we want to move from a potentially complex, slow, and flaky integration test towards a simple, fast, and reliable unit test**.